Learn Types of Loans and their Importance to Lenders

 Personal Loans

 As the most versatile and common of the different loan class types, a personal loan is a powerful financial vehicle to pay for just about anything.
-Some lenders may put restrictions on what you can purchase with a personal loan, such as prohibiting a personal loan to be used for a college education, for example, but that's up to your business and the needs of your customers.
+Some lenders may put restrictions on what you can purchase with a personal loan, such as prohibiting a personal loan to be used for a college education, but that's up to your business and the needs of your customers.

 Typically, personal loans have a loan length of 12 to 60 months, though sometimes they can extend to 84 months and beyond, and have a typical APR in the 6% to 30%+ range.
 Most personal loans are a few thousand dollars to the high five-figure range.
 Credit scores should be between 600 and 700, and you'll only need collateral for a secured personal loan, not an unsecured loan.
+With advanced personal loan management software, lenders can streamline underwriting, automate approvals, and ensure compliance, making loan management more efficient and scalable.

 Auto Loans